B4night/gnome-extension-list/README.md

 5. Minimize All: Like Ctrl+D in win
 6. Quick Setting Tweaker: Add more interactive buttons to Quick Settings
 7. Remove Alt+Tab Delay
-8. Search Light: My favourite extension.
-Ack like powertoys run in Win
+8. Search Light: My favorite extension.
+Act like powertoys run in Win
 9. TopHat: Elegant performance monitor
-10. User Avatar in Quitck Settings
+10. User Avatar in Quick Settings
 11. Clipboard Indicator: Where I can find clipboard history
-12. Tweak: I can use it to change desktop's behaviour
+12. Tweak: I can use it to change desktop's behavior